carld/carld.github.io/_posts/2017-06-29-a-small-compiler-example.md

-    Title: A small compiler example
-    Date: 2017-06-29T13:39:44
-    Tags: DRAFT
-    Authors: Carl

 _Objective: Implement a compiler that takes as input simple S-expressions and outputs x86 assembly_

 A compiler takes a description of a computation and translates it typically to a lower level of computation.
-Compilers enable us to express programs in a form more suitable to an application.
+Compilers enable us to express programs in a form more suitable to a programmer.
 Compilers transform programs into forms that are more compatible with a particular machine.

 For example given a trivial S-expression to add two numbers: